jojansky/studious-garbanzo/README.md

 # Studious!

-This is a repo for data files used in analysis of data.
+This is a repo for code and data files used in analysis of data.